v1nc/traktor-streaming-proxy-windows/README.md

 docker run -d --name traktor-streaming-proxy-windows-container -p 80:80 -p 443:443 --restart always traktor-streaming-proxy-windows
 ```
 7. Trust `server.crt` on your machine: For ubuntu wsl, go to `\\wsl.localhost\Ubuntu\home\username\traktor-streaming-proxy-windows\` in you explorer, click on `server.crt`, select *Install certificate*, select *Local computer*, click *Next*, select *All certificates* and choose *Trusted Root Certification Authorities*, then install the certificate
-8. Patch `Traktor.exe` to make it accept the license (Use `patch_traktor.py` or see the notes below)
+8. Patch `Traktor.exe` to make it accept the license: Run `python patch_traktor.py` and input the path to your `Traktor.exe`.
+If you copy your `Traktor.exe` to the path mentioned in 7., you can run it in WSL so you don't need to install Python on Windows.
+After that copy back the patched binary to the Traktor program path.
+Alternatively, see the notes below to patch it manually)
 9. Run Traktor, go to *settings*, *streaming* and click *Login on Beatport*.
 If you just booted your device, wait a minute for the docker container to start.
 If you start Traktor before the container runs, you will need to click *Login to Beatport* again
 10. Everything should work :)

 # Notes
 - if you don't want to use my prebuild certificate, you can run `cert/gen-cert.sh` and replace `server.crt` and `server.key` in the root directory before you build the docker image.
 Because the private key of my prebuild certificate is included in this repository, a man in the middle attacker could theoretically read and modify your traffic to the API if you run this on a network
-- the `patch_traktor.py` script was only tested on Traktor version 4.11.23.
+- the `patch_traktor.py` script was only tested on Traktor version 4.11.23 but should work on any version that uses the same certificate.
 If it does not work for you, you can patch the `Traktor.exe` manually:
   1. Download a hex editor like [hxd](https://mh-nexus.de/de/hxd/)
   2. Backup `C:\Program Files\Native Instruments\Traktor xx\Traktor.exe` and open it with your hex editor
   3. Search for `-----BEGIN PUBLIC KEY-----`.
 It should be the first occurrence, but verify it is the windows key listed [here](https://github.com/0xf4b1/traktor-streaming-proxy/issues/13#issuecomment-1742184706)
   4. Replace the key with the mac key listed [here](https://github.com/0xf4b1/traktor-streaming-proxy/issues/13#issuecomment-1742184706).
-Dots in the hex editor represent new lines, so the best way is to replace the key line per line, leaving the dots where they are
+Dots in the hex editor represent new lines, so the best way is to replace the key line per line, leaving the dots where they are.
+  5. Save the binary, if hxd warns you about a changing binary size, you did something wrong.
-  5. Save the binary and copy it to `C:\Program Files\Native Instruments\Traktor xx\` if you moved it.
+  6. Copy the binary back to `C:\Program Files\Native Instruments\Traktor xx\` if you moved it.
 Run it to verify it works
-  6. Obviously you can not use the usual Beatport API with this version
+  7. Obviously you can not use the usual Beatport API with this version
 - if you want to build the project yourself, uncomment the lines in the Dockerfile and save your github username and token to your env as `GITHUB_ACTOR` and `GITHUB_TOKEN`